rhomobile/rhomobile-docs/docs/en/edge/guide/licensing.md

 </div>

 ### Done!
-Once you have applied your license you are free to build apps.
-It's **that** easy!
+Once you've applied your license you shouldn't be prompted to log in again.
+You're now free to use the tools as often as you like. **So let's start building**!